akdemirlab/HiCPlotter/README.md

 If any of the imported packages are missing in your python system, try to comment out those lines.
 For example:

 	Original  :     from scipy.signal import argrelextrema (line 20)
 	Try this  :     #from scipy.signal import argrelextrema (line 20).
-Use HiCPlotter with the -pi 0 and -ptr 0
+Use HiCPlotter with the -pi 0 and -ptd 0

 If you like to run HiCPlotter in verbose mode, please use -v parameter which will create a log file with which parameters the program ran.